jo3y49/game-portfolio-website/content/projects/Reimumania/index.md

 ### Implemented Gameplay Features

 - Features a shop and currency to allow the player to purchase upgrades for their character
-- Has an NPC ally that can toggle between a defend, attack, and assist state to aid the player.
+- Developed an NPC ally that can toggle between a defend, attack, and assist state to aid the player.
 Either by reflecting bullets, seeking and taking out distant enemies, or firing alongside the player.
 - Saving and loading to store character details like thier lives, total kills, and play time.
 - A boss fight with multiple phases.
 Switches to the next phase once a certain amount of damage has been dealt.